void

 Background

 Uhříněves is a suburb on the south-eastern outskirts of Prague, within current Prague 22.
 From 1913 until 1974 it was a separate town.
-It had (and has) a railway station but the express trains didn't stop here so Švejk and Oberleutnant Lukáš simply passed through it on their way to Budějovice in 1915.
+It had (and has) a railway station, but the express trains did not stop here, so Švejk and Oberleutnant Lukáš simply passed through it on their way to Budějovice in 1915.

 Demography

-According to the 1910 census Uhříněves had 2,677 inhabitants of which 2,625 (98 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Uhříněves had 2,677 inhabitants, of whom 2,625 (98 per cent) reported using Czech as their everyday language.
 The judicial district was okres Říčany, administratively it reported to hejtmanství Žižkov.

 Source:Seznam míst v království Českém(1913)